Contested Divorce Lawyer in Michigan

 support you need.
 Nobody should have to experience the burden of divorce

 on their own.
 With trial-tested strategies and a commitment to preserving

-your rights, our firm can help you seek a cost-effective and amicable
+your rights, our firm can help you seek an effective and amicable solution

-solution to your marital separation.
-Let us put our skills and knowledge
+to your marital separation.
+Let us put our skills and knowledge to work

-to work for you so you can achieve much-needed peace of mind during this
+for you so you can achieve much-needed peace of mind during this emotional time.

 free 30-minute consultation.
 (248) 467-8208